andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 create-react-app client
 ```

 After a few seconds, you will get a `client` folder with all you need inside it.
-In particular, the `src` subfolder contains the source code of your new brand application.
-Our purpose is to change the code of this basic React application and replace it with our flight timetable frontend application.
+In particular, the `src` subfolder contains the source code of your brand-new application.
+Our goal is to change the code of this basic React application and replace it with our flight timetable frontend application.

 Since our application will show data in a tabular form, you will install a React component that simplifies the task of rendering data in a table: [React Table](https://react-table.js.org).
-To add this component to your application, type the following command inside the `client` folder:
+To add this component to your application, type the following command in the terminal with the `client` folder as your current working directory:

 ```shell
 npm install react-table